Dereksh/Auction/README.md

-# Solidity Project: building a simple auction contract
+# Solidity: building a simple auction contract

 The Auction contract is in the contracts folder.